Cartoonnarwhal/Cartoonnarwhal.github.io/index.md

 Take it to the stage!

 ** Walnuts, peanuts, pineapple smells!
-Grapes, melons, oranges, and coconut shells!
+RAPES, melons, oranges, and coconut shells!
 ** REPEAT
 Oh, yeah!